Charliechin/sercel-demo/README.md

 ## Steps

-1. Created next app
+- 1. Created next app
-2. Add Chakra UI
+- 2. Add Chakra UI
-3. Add Amplify
+- 3. Add Amplify
-   3b.
+- 3a.
 Configuring Amplify in \_app.js
+- 3b.
+In Amplify Studio we configured (https://eu-west-1.admin.amplifyapp.com/admin/d643qy7ckusvz/dev/auth) the password policy
+- 3c.
+In index we added amplify form to log in
+  (We can check this in our browser, localstorage)
+- 4. We have created a protected route that it is only accessible if a user has been successfully authorized